-- Motorcycles must be equipped with a functional ignition kill switch or button (RED) mounted at least on one handlebar to stop a running engine, reachable by the rider with his/her hands in normal position on the grips. - Throttle controls must be self closing when not held by the hand. - The lower fairing section must remain leak proof at all times.
-(A hole of 25 mm is no longer required).
-The rear of the lower fairing must be fixed by a minimum of two brackets to the engine or to the frame to carry the lower fairing when filled with liquid. - It is compulsory to equip all motorcycles with a solid front brake lever guard preventing the brake lever from being accidentally activated in case of collision with another motorcycle.
-The maximum flexibility displacement of this guard cannot exceed 10 mm. - All drain plugs must be wired.
-External oil filter(s) screws and bolts that enter an oil cavity must be safety wired (i.e. on crankcases). - All motorcycles must have a closed-circuit breather system.
-The oil breather line must be connected and discharge into the airbox. - Where breather or overflow pipes are fitted they must discharge via existing outlets into the airbox.
+- Motorcycles must be equipped with a functional ignition kill switch or button (RED) mounted at least on one handlebar to stop a running engine, reachable by the rider with his/her hands in normal position on the grip. - Throttle controls must be self-closing when not held by the hand. - All drain plugs must be wired.
+External oil filter(s) screws and bolts that enter an oil cavity must be safety wired (i.e., on crankcases). - All motorcycles must have a closed-circuit breather system.
+The oil breather line must be connected and discharge into the airbox. - Where breather or overflow pipes are fitted, they must discharge via existing outlets into the airbox.
 The original closed system must be retained; no direct atmospheric emission is permitted. - Oil cooler must not be mounted on or above the rear wheel.